dipanshgarg21/Academic-Research/README.md

 ## Cross-domain themes and next steps

 1. **Human-centered safeguards.** Whether you are reconstructing MRI volumes, triaging adolescent distress, or tuning wake words, the artifacts show that data fidelity and psychological safety are inseparable.
 Loss functions, care tiers, and consent flows should be audited just as rigorously as your models.
-2. **Explainability for trust.** All three studies document user trust gaps—patients need to know how physics priors constrain AI, students need culturally resonant guidance, and households need clarity about who hears their recordings.
+2. **Explainability for trust.** All three studies document user trust gaps that patients need to know how physics priors constrain AI, students need culturally resonant guidance, and households need clarity about who hears their recordings.
 Align your documentation, product copy, and outreach with those expectations.
 3. **Operational analytics.** Capture per-module metrics (loss curves, mental-health outcomes, privacy incident reports) so that stakeholders can prove compliance and effectiveness over time.